• Conservation

 New Hampshire Bird Records

 New Hampshire Bird Records is a quarterly publication all about birds and birding in New Hampshire.
-You will find articles on bird finding and identification, research and volunteer opportunities, photo quizzes, and all of the latest rarities, seasonal visitors, and migration movements.
-It takes many volunteers to create this comprehensive journal, and those individuals who wish to join the team will have the opportunity to perform a wide range of activities to move it to publication: writing, editing, locating photos, managing rare bird sightings, researching advertising opportunities, and more.
+It includes articles on birding hot spots, bird identification, research and volunteer opportunities, photo quizzes, and all of the latest rarities, seasonal visitors, and migration movements.
+It takes many volunteers to create this comprehensive journal, and those individuals who wish to join the team will have the opportunity to perform a wide range of activities to move it into publication: writing, editing, locating photos, managing rare bird sightings, researching advertising opportunities, and more.

 For more information on any of the following volunteer opportunities, please contact the volunteer office or go directly to our online volunteer application.